Explore handy ways you can keep earning from home, in the long and short term.

 You don’t need to be a digital expert to make a good tester, you just need to answer the questions honestly and understand what you’re looking for.
 But if you’re interested in brushing up on your knowledge, we have a free user experience course from Accenture to help you understand the questions and decision-making process.

-If you wanted to lose weight during lockdown, you can stay on track and actually get paid for it.
+If you want to lose weight, you can stay on track and actually get paid for it.
 My Achievement works with a variety of popular fitness apps and gives you points for anything from logging diet information and taking surveys through to exercising or meditating.
 You can earn $10 for every 10,000 points and choose from activities based on the number of points they give you.
 You’ll also be contributing to health research while you do it.